LNG – The nature of the beast

 They commit to spending money or else.
 They commit to preparing certain capabilities or capacities or else.
 They commit to a timeline and to financial consequences.
 The project transforms from a fleshed-out idea into a reality.

-But – this enigmatic moment o FID could sometimes lie more than 20 years in the past.
+But – this enigmatic moment of FID could sometimes lie more than 20 years in the past.
 You could be a trader in a Natural Gas firm that signed up for such a project in the past.
 You had to deal with a contract that was decades old.
 Your contract very likely did not match market requirements anymore.
 That was the way it was to be accepted and those doing LNG did accept that.

-A typical LNG project had 5 parts:
+A typical LNG project has 5 parts:

-• An LNG producer who promised to produce LNG at a stable rate for a determinable price for a term that was usually around 20 years.
+- An LNG producer who promised to produce LNG at a stable rate for a determinable price for a term that was usually around 20 years.

-• An LNG buyer who promised to take all the LNG that he contracted for or pay for it for the same duration evenly over the year.
+- An LNG buyer who promised to take all the LNG that he contracted for or pay for it for the same duration evenly over the year.

-• EPC companies that promised to build the plants and equipment to specifications and according to budget and timeline as set out.
+- EPC companies that promised to build the plants and equipment to specifications and according to budget and timeline as set out.

-• A shipping company that promised to take the LNG at the producer’s premises and bring it to the buyer’s premises mimicking an ant colony.
+- A shipping company that promised to take the LNG at the producer’s premises and bring it to the buyer’s premises mimicking an ant colony.

 The vast majority of the LNG worldwide was pre-determined LNG.
 Long before it had been produced, everyone knew where the volumes would be going.

 There was spot trade but it used to be an oddity on top of the base-load.
-You could never trade a single cargo and still be a big, important and influential LNG player.
+You could never trade a single cargo and still be a big, important, and influential LNG player.

 No more.